 In the list of longest rivers in India, Godavari is the longest river in South India for which it is also called the South Ganges and the Dakshin Ganges.
 This river emerges from the Trimbakeshwar in Nashik, and diverges its path towards Telangana and Andhra Pradesh passing via Chhattisgarh.
 This is considered to be the second longest river in India which at the end meets with the Bay of Bengal.
 The main tributaries of the Godavari river are Purna, Pranhita, Sabari and Indravati river.

 Rising from the Yamunotri glacier located at the Bandarpoonch peak in Uttarkashi, Uttarakhand.
 This is one of the longest tributaries of the Ganges river and doesn’t merge with the sea directly.
-The Yamuna river flows through the states of Uttarakhand, Delhi, Haryana, Himachal Pradesh and Uttar Pradesh.
+The Yamuna river is one of the longest rivers in India and flows through the states of Uttarakhand, Delhi, Haryana, Himachal Pradesh and Uttar Pradesh.
 Some of the major tributaries of the Yamuna river are Hindon, Sharda, Giri, Hanuman Ganga, Sasur, Chambal, Betwa, Ken, Sindh, Rishiganga and Tons.

 Earlier called Nerbudda, the Narmada river is known as the “life line of Madhya Pradesh and Gujarat”.
+Narmada is one of the largest rivers in India that you must visit on your vacation.
 The river emerges from the Amarkantak and is believed to be one of the holiest rivers in India.
 Unlike the other rivers which flow towards the east side, this river flows towards the west side.
 The name of this river is mentioned in Ramayana, Mahabharata and other Puranas.
 In the Hindu religion, Narmada river is believed to be one of the heavenly waterways of India alongside the six other rivers named Ganga, Godavari, Yamuna, Saraswati, Kaveri and Sindhu.

 Suggested Read: 31 Most Amazing Places To Visit In India With Friends In 2020